Kemetism: Reconstruction

-Kemetics do not consider themselves direct descendants of the ancient Egyptian religion but consistently speak of its recreation or restoration.
 Some Kemetics or hermeticists claim direct continuity with secret societies allegedly continuously existing since the prohibition of Paganism by Roman emperor Theodosius I in 392 CE, or since the closing of the last functional Egyptian temple (of the goddess Isis on the island of Philae) by Emperor Justinian around 535.
 However, these claims are historically unprovable.

 Since the Hellenistic period, ancient Egyptian religion has influenced many belief systems.
 For example, Hermeticism is based on the teachings of Hermes Trismegistus (a combination of the Greek god Hermes and the Egyptian god Thoth).
 Early and medieval Christianity also incorporated ancient Egyptian thought, including in extra-biblical legends of the stay of Jesus in Egypt, the recognition of the authority of Hermes Trismegistos by the Church Fathers and Medieval philosophers, or the adaptation of myths associated with the goddess Isis.
 These mythologies usually interpret ancient Egyptian culture, religion, and gods symbolically.
 In contrast, the goal of Kemetic groups is a more or less rigorous restoration of the religious system in its historical form, although Kemetists generally admit that a completely accurate imitation of ancient practices is not always possible or even advisable.

 Ancient Egyptian religion underwent complex transformations across time and was worshipped differently in different locations.
 One god could have different mythological associations and forms of worship in individual nomes or even individual temples.
 It is difficult to seek a purely original form of Egyptian religion that can be easily pointed to and reconstructed (see Reconstructionism).

-Later reinterpretations of Egyptian religious ideas fundamentally transformed them.
-For example, some question whether the gods should be strictly worshipped by their Egyptian names or whether they can also be addressed by the Greek versions.
-This question holds special significance for Kemetics due to the ancient Egyptian idea of the importance of name to existence.
-It has been questioned whether Hellenestic and Christian reimaginings should be included in Kemetic reconstruction, or whether they should instead be excluded as traditions of antiquity.
-The answer to this question is one of the fundamental differences between various Kemetic groups.